Categorification of quantum symmetric pairs I: Introduction

 \subsection{Acknowledgements}

 H.B. is partially supported by an AMS-Simons travel grant.
 P.S. is partially supported by the ANR grant number ANR-12-JS01-0003, ANR-13-BS01-0001-01.
 W.W. is partially supported by the NSF grant DMS-1405131.
 B.W. is partially supported by the NSF grant DMS-1151473 and the Alfred P. Sloan Foundation.
 We thank the Institute of Mathematical Science at the University of Virginia, Institute of Mathematics, Academia Sinica (Taipei), Yau Mathematical Sciences Center at Tsinghua University, and Max Planck Institute for Mathematics for support which facilitated this collaboration.
 We thank Zajj Daugherty, Aaron Lauda, Yiqiang Li, Marco Mackaay, Arun Ram and Catharina Stroppel for useful conversations.
+We thank the referee for a careful reading and corrections on the proof of Lemma~A.1.